gondwanasoft/xml-preprocessor/README.md

 If the preprocessor can't process the input file, it will either display an error message or throw an uncaught exception.
 In either case, the console output should help you to identify the problem.

+> [!WARNING]
+> On error, the preprocessor will often report a line number for the error in the original source file.
+Line numbers are only approximate; in some cases, they can be very misleading.
+If the erronous element was generated internally by the preprocessor, the line number will be 'None'.

 > [!NOTE]
 > Processing stops as soon as one error is encountered.
 There could be multiple errors in the input file, so you need to keep correcting errors and rerunning the preprocessor until it completes successfully.

 If the error message doesn't help, examine the output file to see how it differs from what you wanted.

 For additional information, you can run `preprocess.py` again but with the `-d` command line parameter added.
-This will display a log of the preprocessor's activities and intermediate results, which may help you to work out what it's doing.
+This will save a log of the preprocessor's activities and intermediate results to `debug-pp.txt`.
+The state of the XML document at the time of the error is saved to `debug-pp.xml` (unless the error occurred during initial XML loading).

+Most types of error will be flagged in `debug-pp.xml` by adding an attribute named `xmlpp-error` to the offending element.
+This isn't possible where the offending element has been removed prior to the error being detected (_eg_, `<Delete href="not-found">`).
+The actual source of the error could be well below the `xmlpp-error` attribute; it could even be in the element's tail (_ie_, the text between its end-tag and next element's start-tag).

 Even if the preprocessor completes successfully, it's eminently possible for the output file to be rejected by the watchface build process (`gradle`), or for the resulting watchface to look wrong or behave unexpectedly.
 Examine the output file and/or use `-d` to work out why.

 > <a id="validator"></a>

-> [!NOTE]
+> [!TIP]
 > If you get errors when you attempt to build the watchface, use the [Format validator](https://github.com/google/watchface/tree/main/third_party/wff) to check your `watchface.xml`.
 Ideally, you always do this before you attempt to build the watchface, since it can provide much more useful error messages than the build process.
 Be aware that line numbers (_etc_) reported by the validator refer to `watchface.xml` rather than the preprocessor's input file (_eg_, `watchface-pp.xml`).

 > [!TIP]